 A rebel at heart, in 2015 I felt limited and trapped by a raw foodist label.
 I felt “there must be more to me.”
 Essentially I needed to rediscover my truth – beyond what had become a brand.

 One thing I’ve learned in my 32 years being veg., 30 years vegan, and 25 raw and fasting… I feel best eating light vibrant food.
 And only eating when truly hungry – and not too much of it!
 I naturally practiced intermittent fasting before it had a name, starting about 25 years ago.
 I love fasting regularly in general, with each season, and as needed.

 I also love humanity, healing, art, beauty, and living a life of love – and being of massive service to others – it’s super important to me.
 I’m also a writer, performer, and singer – and currently writing a series of online Go Vegan programs, and plan to release a book. l love it all, and can’t wait to complete the writing of my musical based on integrating “sex, drugs, & rock n’roll” – as a path of enlightenment.
 That’s been a long-time coming!!!

-Anthony and I live in Tuscany, Italy – with Luna the Labrador and our 2 kitties.
-We’ve recently bought a retreat center in southern Tuscany, and we’re generating it and the 4,000 person village it’s a part of – to create a safe haven, and community center.
-We call it ASHA, Alchemy School of Healing Arts….
-Hope for Humanity.
+Anthony and I live in Tuscany, Italy.
+In 2020 we bought a retreat center in southern Tuscany, and we’ve regenerated it – to create a safe haven, retreat and community center called ASHA, Alchemy School of Healing Arts.